ca25nada/spawncamping-wallhack/README.md

 * Everything blows up for rave and various course modes.
 (I disabled it from the menus for now)
 * SMO works but it's somewhat messy, also you can't grab any server-side scores.
 * Scripts for fetching various stuff are kinda everywhere right now.
 Needs some cleanup.
+* The cells at the bottom of the eval screen doesn't fill when there are less judgments than the cells themselves.

 ---